stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

      - Set nodes to the DRAIN state, so that they can complete existing jobs but not run new ones.
      - Issue `scontrol reboot ASAP` ([docs](https://slurm.schedmd.com/scontrol.html#OPT_reboot))
        commands to request a rebuild once their current job has completed.

    Setting the DRAIN state first is necessary to prevent multinode jobs being backfilled onto mixtures of "old" and "new" nodes.
 By default, nodes are put into the RESUME state after the rebuild has completed.
-Note the explict DRAIN state prevents the default "nexstate=UNDRAIN" parameter for `scontrol reboot` from being effective.
+Note the explicit DRAIN state prevents the default "nexstate=UNDRAIN" parameter for `scontrol reboot` from being effective.

    See the [rebuild](../../ansible/roles/rebuild/README.md) role variables for additional options.
 E.g. appending `-e rebuild_dryrun=true`